gisu/kittn/readme.md

 git clone git@github.com:gisu/kittn.git .
 ```

-Go in the Root off your project directory, and install the Package Dependencies:
+The following processes need to be started only once.
+Go in the Root from your project directory, and install the Node Dependencies:

 ```shell
 npm install